How to Flip Money: 11 Ways to Make Your Money Work For You

 One of my favorite self-directed investing apps is M1 Finance.
 It offers options for DIY investors and beginner investors looking for automated investing tools.
 You can choose from their prebuilt portfolios (they call them pies) or build your own.

-On M1, you can invest, spend, and borrow all in one app.
-M1 offers margin loans, high-yield savings, a cashback credit card, and no commission trading.
+On M1, you can invest, spend, save, and borrow all in one app.
+M1 offers margin loans, high-yields, a cashback credit card, and no commission trading.
 In addition, you can trade stocks, ETFs, or crypto, and set up automated investing, so you continue growing your portfolio.

 M1 offers fractional share investing, and approved investors can invest on margin (borrowing to invest).